ablab/spades/assembler/src/projects/pathracer/README.md

 - `--draw`: draw pictures around the interesting edges
 - `--export-event-graph`: export Event Graph in .cereal format

-_In addition:_ Some other developer options that are not supposed to be tuned by end-user.
+_In addition:_ Some other developer options that are not supposed to be tuned by the end-user.
 Could be removed in further releases.

 ### Output
 For each input pHMM (gene model) **PathRacer** reports: